 There is also the Scotia Momentum Visa ($39 fee - 2% on gas) and Scotia Momentum No Fee Visa (1% on gas) cards that have lower annual fees and lower rewards, but they both still offer a bonus for gas purchases.
-As long as you have a decent amount of spending, then the Infinite card typically makes the most sense after you do the math.
+As long as you have a decent amount of spending, then the Infinite card more than makes up for the annual fee difference.

-The Aerogold cards give you a 50% bonus on your Aeroplan miles earned when purchasing gas.
-This means you get 1.5 miles per dollar spent instead of the usual 1.
+The TD Aeroplan Visa Infinite card has a 50% bonus on gas purchases meaning you'll earn 1.5 Aeroplan miles for every dollar you spend on the card.
 Following the same calculation I did with the American Express Gold Rewards Card, that works out to a 4.5% discount.

 I'm ranking the Scotia Momentum Visa Infinite above this card simply because cash is so much better than Aeroplan miles even if it is a slightly worse return on spending.

 Scotiabank's American Express cards are the only flexible travel cards that offer 4x points on gas purchases.
 That means you'll get a 4% return on your spending that you can use to pay for any travel purchase booked using the Scotia Rewards Travel Service at the same prices you'd get anywhere else.

 It's also one of the few cards that gives you 4x points on dining and entertainment purchases as well as grocery stores.
 It comes with a sign up bonus that is worth a minimum of $200 in travel too.

 CIBC Aventura Visa Infinite (3.4% Return)